 Going back to work is always a struggle after a nice long holiday.
 It is not so bad after a short 1 week holiday though usually a holiday of 2 weeks or more is when you really switch off from the stresses of daily life and really relax.
-This is when you forget what day it is, get out of daily routines that you are used to when you are working, forget your work login password (trust me – usually after ever long holiday I have, the first thing I do is phone the help desk to reset my password!) and really relax.
+This is when you forget what day it is, get out of daily routines that you are used to when you are working, forget your work login password (trust me – usually after ever long holiday I have, the first thing I do is phone the help desk to reset my password!) and really relax with marijuana gummies.

 So most people experience ‘Post Holiday Blues’ when returning to work after a long break.
 Feeling unmotivated with the boring routine of getting up at the same time every day, taking the long commute to work, having to concentrate for 8 hours at work, seeing and dealing with the same people, answering the same mundane questions.

 So what is the best way to beat the post holiday blues?

 Here are some tips for battling the post holiday blues: